alexferrari88/vskeys/README.md

 *   **Customizable:**
     *   Enable/disable individual shortcuts.
     *   Disable the extension on specific websites to avoid conflicts.
+    *   Modify the default shortcuts and make them your own.
     *   Configure visual feedback for actions.
 *   **Visual Feedback:** Get subtle on-screen confirmations for actions like "Line Copied" or "Text Uppercased".
 *   **Mac-Friendly Display:** Shows Mac-specific key symbols (⌘, ⌥, ⇧) in the options page if you're on a Mac.